yunjiali/Media-Fragment-Player/README.md

 Synote Media Fragment player is a jQuery plugin (and a polyfill) that enables the replay of [media fragments] (http://www.w3.org/TR/media-frags/). parses the media fragment URI and automatically highlights the temporal and spatial fragments by using the APIs provided by cross-browser HTML5 <a href="http://mediaelementjs.com/" target="_blank">MediaElement.js</a> player.
 By doing so, you can play the media fragments not only from online multimedia files, but also online video sharing platforms, such as <a href="http://www.youtube.com" target="_blank">YouTube</a> and <a href="http://www.dailymotion.com" target="_blank">Dailymotion</a>.
 We also created a wrapper to help you choose the correct type of the <video> and <audio> based on the URL of the file or social media.

 ## Build from the source
 You need to setup python on your computer to compile the resource.
+Delete the original files in _build_ folder, but leave the following three files:

+		background.png
+		flashmediaelement.swf
+		silverlightmediaelement.xap

-In the _src_ folder of the source code, execute in command line:
+Then, in the _src_ folder of the source code, execute in command line:

       python Builder.py